DavidArmstrong/SAMDTelescopeController/docs/README.md

 Otherwise, if this is not done the application will NOT compile.

 ## Initial Testing

-Use the TC4_0diagnostics.ino sketch to test the installed libraries and hardware interfaces before going to the TC4_0.ino sketch.
-This test sketch goes through each piece of hardware, one at a time, to make sure each can be reached and responds as expected when it is initialized.
+First use the TC4_0diagnostics.ino sketch to test the installed libraries and hardware interfaces before going to the TC4_0.ino sketch.
+The test sketch goes through each piece of hardware, one at a time, to make sure each can be reached and responds as expected when it is initialized.
+Please refer to the Readme file that is with that sketch for specific instructions on how to set up and run the application.

 Note that while two different Magnetic Compass Libraries are loaded, only one will actually be used by the application.
 It depends on which one is physically present.

+After the TC4_0diagnostics.ino sketch tests pass, you can move on to compiling and using the TC4_0.ino application, located in the TC4_0 folder.

 Note: DO NOT ATTEMPT TO LOAD THIS CODE ONTO A STANDARD Arduino UNO BOARD.